 Jared Del Rosso

-In addition to this research, Del Rosso has over a decade of teaching experience on torture, state violence, denial, and criminological theory.
+In addition to this research, Del Rosso has over a decade of teaching experience in a range of areas, including denial, violence, social theory, and the environment.
 His courses involve a mix of lectures, small and large group discussions, exercises, simulations, and pedagogical games.

 - Ph.D., Sociology, Boston College, 2012